How to make your hobbies more sustainable

 Being green is fun!
 That’s why we love seeing people innovate and create greener ways to enjoy their hobbies.
-When we all get together and do our little bit, we can have a huge impact, without making a huge sacrifice; we call it eco-pragmatism.
+When we all get together and do our little bit, we can have a huge impact, without making a massive sacrifice; we call it eco-pragmatism.

 Finding practical ways to combine our careers, hobbies and passions with a more conscious way of living, is totally achievable, if we all work together.
 All we need to do is think creatively and share our ideas.
 With that in mind, here are a few of our favourite ways to have fun sustainably.